distributhor/paygate-sdk/readme/reference-impl.md

 ## Reference Implementation

-There is a reference implementation available under the `impl` folder.
+In addition to the reference documentation, there is also a reference implementation available under the `impl` folder, which you can run in your local development environment (using a PayGate demo account) in a few simple steps.
+It serves as an example of how to use the various modules, and also as a playground where one can easily test an implementation.
 It consists of an ExpressJS backend that exposes endpoints via the middleware functions (which in turn uses the TS/JS API client), and a very simple frontend with which to test payments.
-It should demonstrate how to use these components in your own project.
-The reference implementation can run in your local development environment in only a few easy steps.
-There is a reference implementation available under the `impl` folder.
-It consists of an ExpressJS backend that exposes endpoints via the middleware functions (which in turn uses the TS/JS API client), and a very simple frontend with which to test payments.
-It should demonstrate how to use these components in your own project.
-The reference implementation can run in your local development environment in only a few easy steps.
+To run the implementation, follow the steps below.

 ### Ngrok Token

-In order to run the reference implementation locally, you will need to have an account with Ngrok https://ngrok.com/.
+In order to run the reference implementation locally, you will need to have an account with [Ngrok](https://ngrok.com).
 A basic account is free and quick to set up.
 Ngrok, if you don't already know, is a service that can make your local development server available on a public URL via a secure tunnel.
 This is needed because PayGate needs to return to a URL that is publically available, after processing a payment.
 So we use Ngrok to expose the frontend app to the web.

 Once you have an Ngrok authentication token, copy the file `impl/proxy/.env.sample` to `impl/proxy/.env` and replace the fake value with your authentication token.
 This is all that will be required to configure the tunelling environment.